At a Glance

 10300 Lemons Bridge Road, Bowie, MD 20720

-The Fran Uhler Natural Area borders the Patuxent River and the Patuxent Research Refuge and its Wildlife Research Center.
-It is named for legendary wildlife biologist Francis Uhler, who worked at the Patuxent Wildlife Research Center and donated the money used to allow Prince George’s County to make the initial purchase of 29 acres in 1986, at the time an abandoned quarry and farmstead that was being used as an illegal dump.
-Today, the 450-acre property is managed as part of the Patuxent River Park by the Maryland-National Capital Park and Planning Commission (MNCPPC).
-Prince George’s Audubon Society, which campaigned for the area to become a public park, works with MNCPPC in management of the park and offers monthly walks here on the first Saturday of every month at 7:30 am, in partnership with the Patuxent Bird Club.
+The Natural Area is named for legendary wildlife biologist Francis M. Uhler, who worked at the Patuxent Wildlife Research Center and donated the money that allowed Prince George’s County to make the initial purchase of 29 acres in 1986, at the time an abandoned quarry and farmstead that was being used as an illegal dump.
+Today, there are more than 350 acres that are managed by MNCPPC at Fran Uhler Natural Area and adjoining lands.
+Prince George’s Audubon Society, which campaigned for the area to become a public park, sponsors the park and offers monthly walks here on the first Saturday of every month at 7:30 am, in partnership with the Patuxent Bird Club.

-South of the railroad lies another, state-owned, property – the Uhler Natural Resource Management Area, which can be accessed from Fran Uhler Natural Area via a foot-trail and underpass under the railroad near the Patuxent River.
+Southeast of the railroad lies a state-owned property – the Uhler Natural Resource Management Area (169 acres), which can be accessed from Fran Uhler Natural Area via a foot-trail and underpass under the railroad near the Patuxent River.
 See the vicinity map at the link at left.
-The Uhler NRMA is adjacent to Bowie State University.
-Just south of Bowie State University, the WB&A Trail, a paved 5.6 mile hiker-biker trail that follows the right of way of the abandoned WB&A Railroad, cuts across the north side of the town of Bowie (see WB&A Trail map at link at left).
+The Uhler NRMA is adjacent to Bowie State University and lies along the Washington, Baltimore & Annapolis Trail (WB&A Trail), a paved 5.6 mile hiker-biker trail.
+The WB&A Trail follows the right of way of an abandoned railroad, cutting across the north side of the town of Bowie (see WB&A Trail map at link at left).
 The Fran Uhler Natural Area and Uhler NRMA are linked to the main part of the WB&A Trail by the 2-mile-long Horsepen Branch Spur Trail.
 The northern end of the Horsepen Branch Spur Trail, near Fran Uhler Natural Area and Uhler NRMA, is unpaved clay surface, but the southern 3/4 of the Horsepen Branch Spur Trail is paved and is wheelchair-accessible, as is the main part of the WB&A Trail.

-Spring migration can be very good, especially along the gravel lane, and also on trails to a wetland area.
+Spring migration can be very good, especially along the gravel lane in Fran Uhler, and also on the foot trails to the wetland areas.
 Both American Woodcock and sometimes even Whip-poor-wills can be heard in spring – you might actually be hearing Whips that are located across the Patuxent on the North Tract of Patuxent Research Refuge, where there is a remnant breeding population.

 The local chapter of the Maryland Ornithological Society is the Patuxent Bird Club, which offers field trips and meetings with informative programs, all free and open to the public.

-From the Capital Beltway (I-495), exit onto MD Route 295/Baltimore-Washington Parkway southbound.
-Travel south on the Parkway for approximately 15 miles to the unnumbered exit for MD Route 197 south.
+From the Baltimore Beltway (I-695): Exit onto MD Route 295/Baltimore-Washington Parkway southbound.
+Travel south on the Parkway for approximately 15 miles to the unnumbered exit for MD Route 197/Laurel-Bowie Road southbound.
 At the stoplight at the end of the exit ramp, turn left to go south on Route 197 for approximately 5.6 miles.
 Make a left to go east on Lemons Bridge Road.
-Follow road to the gate at the park entrance, or (preferred) turn right to enter the Bowie State Park & Ride and walk the rest of the way into the park.
+Follow Lemons Bridge Road to the gate at the park entrance, or (preferred) turn right to enter the Bowie State Park & Ride and walk the rest of the way into the park.

-Bicycle Trails (Bikes may be prohibited on some trails)Free - No Entry Fee at Any TimeHiking/Walking TrailsNative Plant Garden or Meadow/Pollinator PlantsParkingPets AllowedWater View
+Features:Bicycle Trails (Bikes may be prohibited on some trails)Free - No Entry Fee at Any TimeHiking/Walking TrailsNative Plant Garden or Meadow/Pollinator PlantsParkingPets AllowedWater View

 Type:The Rivers of the Western ShoreWater Trails